Travel With Firearms

 The Type Of Firearm And Calibre

-• It's worth checking if your selected hunting firearms are actually legitimate for travel and admission into your destination and any transit country.
+• It's worth checking if the hunting firearm(s) you intend to use are actually legitimate for travel and admission into your destination and any transit country.
 This really only applies to hunters intending to use handguns or semi-automatic firearms.

-• Technically all international airlines are not permitted to carry any firearms that may match ex-military, current military calibres or indeed any calibre ever used by the military historically.
-Airlines differ in their stringency of applying this regulation.
-As an example, British Airways will not carry .308 sport hunting rifles because of the close relationship to the 7.62 military calibre.
-If you want to try to travel with a .308 calibre rifle, double check with the airline that it is acceptable as a 'sporting rifle' and get it in writing (as a sporting .308) in case anyone queries it when you check in.
+• Technically all international airlines are not permitted to carry any firearms that may match ex-military, current military calibres or, indeed, any calibre ever used by the military historically.
+Airlines differ in the stringency of applying this regulation.
+As an example, British Airways used to refuse to carry .308 sport hunting rifles because of the close relationship to the 7.62 military calibre - they have appeared to have changed their policy now.
+If you want to travel with a .308 calibre rifle, just be aware of this issue, when you pre-notify your airline.

-Hunters whose firearm permits to their African destination have been obtained in advance by their outfitter, will have already obtained and submitted copies of their firearm documentation to the outfitter.
-The original documents will still need to travel with you in case they need to be produced for security or other reasons.
+Hunters whose firearm permits for their African destination have been obtained in advance by their outfitter, will have already obtained and submitted copies of their firearm documentation to the outfitter.
+However, the original documents will still need to travel with you in case they need to be produced for security or any other reasons.

 Hunters who will be getting their firearm permits on arrival in their destination country or who need an in-transit permit in South Africa, definitely need to make sure they are carrying all the correct firearm documentation.